-We have been working towards planning for a project for a new home in Bromley
+We have received planning permission for a new home in Bromley

 The project is for a new house in the rear garden of the former family home.
 The house is of high quality and will be built to very high environmental performance standards, incorporating the careful restoration of a historic landscape that was once the Sundridge Park Estate.
 This proposal, through its form, material choice and close connection between building and landscaping, has a very strong sense of place.
 It forms a very high quality place to live, and is discretely located so as to avoid a negative impact on its neighbours.